dr33k/m-ploy-e/README.md

-### m-ploy-e
+# m-ploy-e

-A templated server application using SpringBoot and Thymeleaf for managing basisc employee details
+A templated server application using SpringBoot and Thymeleaf for managing basic employee details

 ### Run